sanchari1992/OwlHacksSolo/README.md

 ## Steps to Run

+1. Download the repository on your local system.

-1. Unzip the file phillyCrime.csv.zip to get the csv file phillyCrime.csv in the same folder location as the rest of the repo.
+2. Unzip the file phillyCrime.csv.zip to get the csv file phillyCrime.csv in the same folder location as the rest of the repo.

-2. Run the Matlab program main.m on Matlab.
+3. Run the Matlab program main.m on Matlab.

 ## Inspiration